SAP-archive/teched2020-DEV166/exercises/ex2/README.md

 ## Exercise 2.3 Create a "Multi Target Application" (MTA) File for Deployment

-In this section we will create a "Multi Target Application" (MTA) file for deplyment.
-(See also the [documentation](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/latest/en-US/ebb42efc880c4276a5f2294063fae0c3.html)).
+In this section we will create a "Multi Target Application" (MTA) file for deployment.
+(See the [description](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/latest/en-US/ebb42efc880c4276a5f2294063fae0c3.html)).
 MTA is a way to create deployments consisting of multiple modules that can be implemented in different technologies.
 Advantages of this technology are that it comes with a build tool, automatically creates service instances, service keys and destinations, deploys content (HTML5, workflow, ...) and supports [blue-green deployment](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/7c83810c31d842938cbc39c135a2d99f.html).

 ### Generate MTA Deployment Descriptor (`mta.yaml`)

 The MTA deployment is described in the [MTA Deployment Descriptor](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.03/en-US/33548a721e6548688605049792d55295.html), a file called  `mta.yaml`.
-As the first step, let CAP generate an initial `mta.yaml` file.
+In the first step, let CAP generate an initial `mta.yaml` file.

 1. Open a new terminal in BAS (**Terminal**->**New Terminal**)
 2. In the terminal, run the following: